vishnunarayanan/side-assignment/PLEASE_READ_FIRST.md

 # Acceptance criteria
 - Use  [Express.js](https://github.com/expressjs/express) as a Node.js HTTP framework
 - Use [Apollo Server](https://www.apollographql.com/docs/apollo-server/getting-started/) as your graphql framework.
 You can use GraphiQL to interact with your endpoints, you **do not** have to build a client interface.
 We have included both express & apollo server in package.json for you.
 - Add Bearer HTTP Authentication to restrict access to all GraphQL endpoints.
-You can manually create a simple collection in MongoDB with 2 users.
+We have seeded the following two users into the users collection for you.
 No need to add, edit, or delete users.
 ```
     [{
       "email": "user1@sideinc.com",